 Spyderco has great options, Benchmade has great options.
-Benchmade probably has more “premium” options than Spyderco, but they will also hit your wallet harder.
+Benchmade probably has more “premium” options than Spyderco, but they will hit your wallet harder, as well.

-Bottom Line: Both are fantastic manufacturers.
+Bottom Line: Benchmade vs Spyderco Both are fantastic manufacturers.
 If budget is an issue, go with Spyderco.
 If you can cough up the cash, you’ll never regret owning a Benchmade knife.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.